osynetskyi/Data-Scientist-Toolbox/README.md

-Data-Scientist-Toolbox
+datasciencecoursera
 =====================

-This is a repo for Data Scientist's Toolbox Coursera course.
+This is a repo for Data Science Coursera course.